Trump refuses to denounce right-wing conspiracy group QAnon, says all he knows is "they are very strongly against pedophilia"

 Both presidential candidates appeared in separate town halls on competing networks on Thursday night after President Trump said he would refuse to participate in a virtual debate.
 President Trump was in Miami at a contentious town hall hosted by NBC News' Savannah Guthrie.

-When asked if he would denounced QAnon, a right-wing conspiracy theory group, and Mr. Trump refused to unequivocally do so.
+When asked if he would denounce QAnon, a right-wing conspiracy theory group, Mr. Trump refused to unequivocally do so.

 Guthrie said QAnon followers believe in a conspiracy theory "that Democrats have a satanic pedophile ring and you [Mr. Trump] are the savior of that."